-Episode S1E20.
-The Fred Perlini Interview.
+S1E20 Fred Perlini Interview.

-Come to Nottingham, it’s not the NHL or AHL but you’ll have some fun playing again
+“Come to Nottingham, it’s not the NHL or AHL but you’ll have

-The deal done, he became a Panther and helped his new team win the Autumn Cup, their first silverware since reforming in 1980.
+With the deal done, Fred became a Nottingham Panther and helped his new team win the Autumn Cup.
+It was Nottingham’s first silverware since reforming in 1980.

 The following season Fred reluctantly chose to leave Nottingham to join the Fife Flyers, as Fred explains,

 I never wanted to leave Nottingham but Fife offered to double my wages,

-I think I had as many clubs as a golf club bag
+I think I had as many clubs as a golf club bag.

 In 1994 Fred gained his British passport, and signed for the Guildford Flames, linking up once again with fellow dual national and former Panthers Captain Terry Kurtenbach.

-Fred, now with a young family, finally achieved the stability he was looking for when Flames owner, Canadian CEO of Morgan Stanley, John Hepburn, signed him to a 3 year contract.
+Consequently Fred, now with a young family, finally achieved the stability he was looking.
+The Guildford Flames owner, Canadian CEO of Morgan Stanley, John Hepburn, signed him to a 3 year contract.

 After 3 successful years as a Flames player, Fred retired to take up the position as head of the Guildford Junior Programme, a position he then held for the next 10 years.
 Of that time he says.